Constitutional Democratic Party of Japan

+The Constitutional Democratic Party of Japan (立憲民主党, Rikken-minshutō) is a liberal political party in Japan.
+It is the primary centre-left party in Japan, and is the second largest party in the National Diet behind the ruling Liberal Democratic Party (LDP).

 It was founded in October 2017 as a split from the Democratic Party ahead of the 2017 general election.
-In late 2020, the party was re-founded following a merger with majorities of the Democratic Party for the People and the Social Democratic Party as well as some independent lawmakers.
-As of 2021, the CDP is considered the primary opposition party in Japan and is the second largest party in the National Diet behind the ruling Liberal Democratic Party.
+In late 2020, the party was re-founded following a merger with majorities of the Democratic Party For the People and the Social Democratic Party as well as some independent lawmakers.

+The party's platform supports raising the minimum wage, expanded welfare policies, the legalization of same-sex marriage, increased gender equality, renewable energy policies, decentralization, a multilateral and pragmatic foreign policy, the revision of the U.S.–Japan Status of Forces Agreement, tax reform and electoral reform.
+The party strongly opposes efforts to amend the Japanese Constitution to reinterpret Article 9 or codify the status of the Japan Self-Defense Forces and also opposes nuclear power.

 History

 Formation and 2017 election

 The party was formed in the run up to the 2017 general election from a split of the centre-left wing of the opposition Democratic Party (DP).
 Prior to the election on 28 September 2017, the DP House of Representatives caucus dissolved in order for party members to stand as candidates for Tokyo governor Yuriko Koike's Party of Hope or as independents in the upcoming election.

 The new party was launched on 2 October 2017 by DP deputy leader Yukio Edano at a press conference in Tokyo for liberals and left-leaning members of the DP who do not wish to, or were rejected for, contesting the election as candidates for the Party of Hope.

 On 3 October 2017, it was announced that the new party would not contest seats where former Democrats were running as Party of Hope candidates, a gesture which was not returned when the Party of Hope ran a candidate in Edano's incumbent district.
 The Japanese Communist Party (JCP), in turn, pulled their own candidate from running in Edano's district so as to not take away votes from him.
 The party won a total of 55 seats, becoming the leading opposition party and leading the pacifist bloc (including the JCP and Social Democratic Party) to become the largest opposition bloc.

 In July 2020, the CDP became an observer affiliate of the Council of Asian Liberals and Democrats.